Tactile corpuscle

-Tactile corpuscles or Meissner's corpuscles are a type of mechanoreceptor discovered by anatomist Georg Meissner (1829–1905) and Rudolf Wagner.
+The tactile corpuscle, or Meissner's corpuscle, is a type of mechanoreceptor discovered by anatomist Georg Meissner (1829–1905) and Rudolf Wagner.
 This corpuscle is a type of nerve ending in the skin that is responsible for sensitivity to pressure.
-In particular, they have their highest sensitivity (lowest threshold) when sensing vibrations between 10 and 50 hertz.
-They are rapidly adaptive receptors.
+In particular, it has its highest sensitivity (lowest threshold) when sensing vibrations between 10 and 50 hertz.
+It is a rapidly adaptive receptor.
 They are most concentrated in thick hairless skin, especially at the finger pads.

 Structure

 Tactile corpuscles are encapsulated myelinated nerve endings, surrounded by Schwann cells.
 The encapsulation consists of flattened supportive cells arranged as horizontal lamellae surrounded by a connective tissue capsule.
 The corpuscle is 30–140 μm in length and 40–60 μm in diameter.
 A single nerve fiber meanders between the lamellae and throughout the corpuscle.

 Location

 They are distributed on various areas of the skin, but concentrated in areas especially sensitive to light touch, such as the fingers, lips and male prepuce.

 More specifically, they are primarily located in glabrous skin just beneath the epidermis within the dermal papillae.